dotnet/AspNetCore.Docs/aspnetcore/client-side/libman.md

 ### Clean library files from your project

-The **Clean Client-Side Libraries** operation removes all the library files that were previously restored by LibMan in Visual Studio.
-So that additional non-library files aren't unintentionally removed, the clean operation doesn't delete whole directories.
-It only removes the files that were included in the previous restore.
+The **Clean Client-Side Libraries** operation removes all library files that were previously restored by LibMan in Visual Studio.
+To prevent unintentional removal of non-library files, the clean operation doesn't delete whole directories.
+It only removes files that were included in the previous restore.

 ### Restore library files on build